xyon1282/note/README.md

-# note
+# xynote
-note is a command line notetaking program, made using python.
+xynote is a command line notetaking program, made using python.
 Whenever I'm doing research for a project or to learn a new concept, I find a ton of new terms, ideas and resources that I dont't want to forget.
 I made this program to keep track of them.

 ## Usage:
 ---------------------------------------------------------------------------